makkacprzak/rastfetch/README.md

 # How to use

 1) Rastfetch looks for a configuration file under  `~/.config/rastfetch/config.json`.
-2) It sould automatically create a file on this path, but if it doesn't you can create it with either
+2) After installing rastfetch for the first time, or if you want to reset your configuration, run:
 ```bash
 # either
 rastfetch -c